pubnub/pubnub-mcp-server/resources/sdk_docs/python_message-actions.md

 ```

 Parameters:
-- channel (String): Channel name to remove the action from.
+- channel (String): Channel name to remove the message action from.
-- action_timetoken (Integer): Timetoken of the action to remove.
+- action_timetoken (Integer): Timetoken of the message action to remove.
 - message_timetoken (Integer): Timetoken of the target message.
-- message_action_callback (Function): Success or error callback.
+- message_action_callback (Function): Callback for success or error.
 See PNMessageAction callback.

 ### Sample code[​](#sample-code-1)